-- Students may only re-enter into their original program of study; - Eligibility for re-entry status is open for 12 months from the original last day of attendance; - Only one re-entry request consideration is allowed; - A \$75 re-entry fee must accompany all re-entry requests.
+- Students may only re-enter into their original program of study; - Eligibility for re-entry status is open for 12 months from the original last day of attendance;

-The re-entry request must be completed through the Admission's Office and must be reviewed by the School Director and the Financial Aid Director for approval prior to re-admittance into the school.
-The School Director and the Financial Aid Director has the prerogative to accept or deny the re-entry of a student due to any prior outstanding A/R balance, poor academic history or poor student conduct/performance.
+The re-entry request must be completed through the Education Department and must be reviewed by the Director of Education and/or Program Director and the Financial Aid Director for approval prior to re-admittance into the school.
+The Campus President and the Financial Aid Director have the prerogative to accept or deny the re-entry of a student due to any prior outstanding A/R (Accounts Receivable) balance, poor academic history or poor student conduct/performance.
 Upon acceptance/approval of re-entry, a new Enrollment Agreement is executed indicating new program charges, uniforms & supplies (if applicable) with start and expected completion date of the program.

-Note: Students wishing to re-enroll into the same program after 180 consecutive calendar days are treated as a "new enrollment" and shall be newly packaged for educational program charges to be incurred, up to and including any prior outstanding balances owed to National Career College.
+Note: Students wishing to re-enroll into the same program after 12 months are treated as a "new enrollment" and shall be newly packaged for educational program charges to be incurred, up to and including any prior outstanding balances owed to National Career College.
 All Re-entry Students must meet with a Financial Aid Representative to select and complete their financing requirements prior to attending classes.
 This process is the same for new enrollments and transfer students.